 Clients pretty much know what they like and don’t like.
 Even if they are not sure what particular type of voice or style they are going to settle on, they definitely have some ideas of what they want AND do not want.
 If they hear something at the very beginning of an audition that is something they definitely do not want, they will most likely skip the rest of the audition and move on to the next one.

 The quality of a demo or audition is critical.
 I often think of demos and auditions as those food samples at the grocery store.
 If the shopper doesn’t like the sample, they sure aren’t going to buy the product.
 I’m appalled at the number of badly produced demos and auditions.
-As a P2P owner, they’re an embarrassment.
-I want clients that come to my site to know that we represent some great voice talents.
+As a former P2P owner I can tell you they’re an embarrassment.
+I wanted clients that came to my site to know that we represented some great voice talents.
 Sloppy ones just get in the way.
-Frankly, we try to cull those out of our roster.
-I know that sounds mean and harsh, but we owe that to our clients and our working voice talents.
+Frankly, we tried to cull those out of our roster.
+I know that sounds mean and harsh, but we owed that to our clients and our working voice talents.
+There are a few P2P sites today that are starting to operate that way.

 The Dirty Little Secret

 Now, one final explanation of something that goes on all the time on P2P sites that many voice talents don’t understand.
 Many P2P sites brag that they represent work for major companies.
 It’s actually rather amusing.
-Imagine that Disney, IBM, Ford, etc. are scouring the P2P sites in search of the next great voice.
+Do you think that Disney, IBM, Ford, etc. or their agencies are scouring the P2P sites in search of the next great voice.
 Believe me, they aren’t.
 I doubt their creative departments even know about most P2P sites, if any.

 But the following scenario does happen over and over: